 Building a free image CDN with Cloudflare R2 and workers

-In today's web development landscape, efficient image delivery is crucial for optimal site performance.
-While traditional solutions often involve complex setups and significant costs, Cloudflare's R2 storage and Workers platform offer a simpler, more cost-effective approach to building an image CDN.
-This guide will show you how to create a powerful image CDN that's essentially free for most use cases.
+In today's web development landscape, efficient image delivery is essential for optimal site performance.
+While many traditional solutions involve complex configurations and high costs, Cloudflare's R2 storage and Cloudflare Workers provide a streamlined, cost-effective approach to building an image CDN.
+This guide walks you through setting up a robust image CDN that remains essentially free for most use cases.

 Why Cloudflare R2 for your image CDN?

-Unlike traditional cloud storage services that charge for data transfer (egress), Cloudflare R2 offers:
+Unlike many traditional cloud storage services that impose egress fees, Cloudflare R2 offers:

 - Zero egress fees